 We found the adorable gluten-free Italian restaurant Alriso.
 This lunch was some of the best food we had eaten on our European Adventure!
 I highly recommend it!

 All throughout Prague you'll find markets selling the freshest, most authentic treats you can find!
-2 markets we checked out, and i'd recommend visiting, are The night markets at the bottom of Wenceslas Square and the food markets in front of Prague Castle (summer).
-With Curtis gauging on the thickest, meatiest sausage i've ever seen, I tried traditional Mead (honey wine) for the first time and loved it!
+2 markets we checked out, and I'd recommend visiting, are The night markets at the bottom of Wenceslas Square and the food markets in front of Prague Castle (summer).
+With Curtis gauging on the thickest, meatiest sausage I've ever seen, I tried traditional Mead (honey wine) for the first time and loved it!

-BONUS: Here is our lesson in souvenir purchasing....
+Travel Tip: Here is our lesson in souvenir purchasing....
 If you're buying liquids to bring home, make sure to pack it in your check-in luggage... as Curtis has very quickly learned the hard way... no more traditional Mead for me 🙁

 oh well, i'll just have to go back to Europe for some more 😉

 This square is basically the main boulevard, and a good checkpoint/meeting point for your adventure.
 Along this stretch you'll find museums, cafes, shops, markets, and a central train station.
 From this train station you can basically travel to any other spot in Prague, so again, it's a good centre point.
 You'll also find the familiar golden arches, for those who are feeling homesick or in need of a greasy, cheap meal.

 A lot of history has been captured in this square, and again , i'd highly recommend getting a tour guide for this street to really highlight it's importance.
 A nice humbling draw point for me, were the benches with inspirational quotes on them, lining the middle of the square.
 These messages really brought me back to earth amongst the hustle and bustle of our mini-adventure in a capital city.
 Check them out!